 I was writing down exactly what I feel, and how my body reacts to the lack of food at specific times of the day.
 What are my thoughts, physical sensations, cravings, etc.

 I’ve tracked everything to learn as much as I can.
-Soon I’ve discovered that all those tsunami emotions were just temporary moments.
+Soon I discovered that all those tsunami emotions were just temporary moments.

-Intermittent fasting during the week and eat on weekends is good to approach for people who are ok with eating less during the week but who like to enjoy their life during the weekend.
+Intermittent fasting during the week and eating on weekends.
+This is good approach for people who are ok with eating less during the week but who like to enjoy their life during the weekend.

 As you can see, the possibilities are endless.
 In other words, you don’t need to be perfect or follow some one size fits all program to see the results.

 In reality, you can apply those steps to your OMAD practice regardless if you’re doing it every day, or every other day.

 So have a go, try it and stay consistent.